cudy789/AMPL/docs/installation/choosing-hardware.rst

 Lens

-* Currently, fisheye lenses are not supported in AMPL, but distortion correction for pinhole cameras is available.
+* Currently, fisheye lenses are not supported in MAPLE, but distortion correction for pinhole cameras is available.
 Cameras with advertised low distortion lenses can be desirable and remove the need to perform any distortion correction in software, which will **dramatically increase performance**.